conda-forge/genozip-feedstock/README.md

 Genozip
 =======

-(available on **Conda**, **Docker Hub** and https://github.com/divonlan/genozip)
+(available on **Conda**, **Docker Hub** and https://github.com/divonlan/genozip ; Documentation: http://genozip.com)

-**Genozip** is a compressor for genomic files - while it can compress any file (i.e. not only genomic files), it is optimized to compress FASTQ, SAM/BAM/CRAM, VCF/BCF, FASTA, GVF and 23andMe files.
+**Genozip** is a compressor for genomic files - while it can compress any file (i.e. not only genomic files), it is optimized to compress FASTQ, SAM/BAM/CRAM, VCF/BCF, FASTA, GVF, Phylip and 23andMe files.
 It can even compress them if they are already compressed with .gz .bz2 .xz (for full list of supported file types see 'genozip --help=input').

 The compression ratio depends on the data being compressed, and you can usually expect about a 1.5-3X ratio when compressing .bam, 2X-5X for .fastq.gz files (i.e. compressing already-compressed files), and up to 200X when compressing an uncompressed high-sample-count .vcf file with only GT data.